Explore the best restaurants in the Willamette Valley

 Take a food-inspired trip through Oregon Wine Country

 Start your trip at the north end of the Willamette Valley, in Oregon’s Mt.
 Hood Territory.
-Take a tour of the Molalla Country Farm Loop to meet purveyors of local food, wine, native plants & flowers.
-Gather your provisions for a picnic while you learn all about elk and come away with some ranch-made elk meat products from the picturesque Rosse Posse Acres Elk Ranch.
+Take a tour of the South Clackamas Farm Loop to meet purveyors of local food, wine, native plants & flowers.
 As featured in Wine Spectator magazine, the AlexEli family is personally involved in each winemaking step from picking to pressing to pouring at AlexEli Vineyard & Winery.
 They are also the makers of the only kosher Pinot noir in Oregon.
-Walk down to their gazebo for a lakeside picnic of handcrafted, small batch cheese from Goldin Artisan Goat Cheese, some elk sausage and top it off with a slice of Marquam Meadows Fruit Company’s freshly made apple pie.
+Walk down to their gazebo for a lakeside picnic of handcrafted, small batch cheese from Goldin Artisan Goat Cheese, and top it off with a slice of Marquam Meadows Fruit Company’s freshly made apple pie.

 Continue your trek to the countryside and rural towns of Yamhill County.
 Drive along the scenic country roads and drop in for a leisurely wine tasting at Stoller Vineyards in Dayton or a cold pint at Grain Station Brew Works in McMinnville after touring the Evergreen Aviation Museum, home of Howard Hughes’ Spruce Goose.
 Dine at the internationally-inspired and historic Joel Palmer House, whose menu celebrates wild mushrooms in their ‘freestyle cuisine’ that pairs their international flavors with Oregon wines.